emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
+## Cinezo
+### Score: 19/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on their custom first player. ✔️
+1. Sites UI is good and feels modern. ✔️
+1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Site has mood based recommendation bot, good genre filters / sorting, and similar movies on each page.  ✔️
+1. Disabling ads (bottom left of site) removes new tab/window popups, can be used without an adblocker. ✔️
+1. Site works well and looks good on mobile. ✔️
+1. Site does have a custom player (first is theirs). ✔️
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

+***
 ## PrimeShows
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️